ahmed-hjs/raspberrypi-reaction-game/README.md

 data is transmitted in structured frames

-devices are selected using addresses \n
+devices are selected using addresses

 and communication relies on a master-slave architecture